1/21/2025

 Executive Vice President and Chief Financial Officer

-Yeah, I think, you know, I don't really foresee any significant change in our capital the way that we've been managing it.
-Certainly in 2024, I would say before that, at least a year or two, we want to be very judicious in maintaining, I would say relatively strong capital ratios.
+Yeah, I think, you know, I don't really foresee any significant change in our capital the way that we've been managing it. certainly in 2024, and I would say before that, at least a year or two.
+We want to be very judicious in maintaining, I would say, relatively strong capital ratios.
 I think for most of that is just to make sure we're supporting our loan growth.
-You know, five to 7% loan growth is still, you know, a very solid number.
-And of course, it takes capital to manage that.
-You know, we do, we have and we announced today that we continue to increase our cash dividend.
+You know, 5% to 7% loan growth is still, you know, a very solid number.
+And, of course, it takes capital to manage that.
+You know, we do – we have and we announced today that we continue to increase our cash dividend rates.
 We typically do that twice a year and don't have any plans to change that, notwithstanding, obviously, anything that's going on with our performance or anything in the marketplace.
-So I would say if you looked at our capital position, we look at our growth rate and our overall earnings expectations is that our capital will remain relatively steady as we go forward, that our retained earnings basically supports our capital growth, our excuse me, our loan growth and overall asset growth.
-And we're pretty comfortable with where the capital ratios are at currently.
+So I would say if you looked at our capital position, we look at our growth rate and our overall earnings expectations, is that our capital will remain relatively steady as we go forward, that our retained earnings basically supports our capital growth, excuse me, our loan growth. and overall asset growth, and we're pretty comfortable with where the capital ratios are at currently.

 speaker